phmatray/Ducky/docs/general/changelog/README.md

 # Changelog

-This document provides a summary of the changes in each version of R3dux.
+This document provides a summary of the changes in each version of Ducky.

 | Page                                  | Description                  |
 |---------------------------------------|------------------------------|